Course Scheduling Process

 Creating the new term

-eTUSC as the tool to add, modify and update your classes for the coming term
+CourseLeaf as the tool to add, modify, and update your classes for the coming term

-The eTUSC application provides the means to view the class sections as they are set in the Banner database; this allows departments to work on their class sections and make whatever updates and modifications are needed for the upcoming semester.
-The eTUSC application is available for two rounds of activity; any further changes need to be sent directly to firstname.lastname@example.org
+The CourseLeaf application provides the means to view the class sections as they are set in the Banner database; this allows departments to work on their class sections and make whatever updates and modifications are needed for the upcoming semester.
+The CourseLeaf application is available throughout the year with allowed changes being dictated by the CourseLeaf timeline for each available term.
+Changes that cannot be made in CourseLeaf should be sent directly to firstname.lastname@example.org

 .
-For information on how to maneuver and work within the eTUSC application see the eTUSC User Manual
+For information on how to maneuver and work within the CourseLeaf application see the CourseLeaf CLSS User Guide

 Creating a brand new course